 Pros of the Aeropress

-- Small, won’t take up much space in your luggage
+- It’s small, and won’t take up much space in your luggage

 Cons of the Aeropress